John Wayne Casserole

 • Water

-• Cooking oil – Olive oil or vegetable oil is fine.
+• Cooking oil – I prefer olive oil, but vegetable oil works fine.

-• Onion – Yellow or white onion; diced.
+• Onion – Yellow or white; use what you have.

-• Ground cumin, chili powder, garlic powder, onion powder – Make sure your spices are fresh!
-Fresh spices make all the difference.
+• Ground cumin, chili powder, garlic powder, onion powder – Make sure your spices are fresh; old spices will make the flavor flat.

-• Bell pepper – I like green bell pepper in this recipe, but you could use any kind.
-For a spicier kick, use a jalapeno instead.
-Seed and dice the pepper.
+• Bell pepper – I like green bell pepper here, but any color works; for heat, a jalapeno can be used.

-• Canned green chilis – A 4.5 ounce can is all you need.
+• Canned green chilis – One 4.5-ounce can is enough; more can overpower the casserole.

 John Wayne Casserole ingredients with labels.